manstegling/ziploq/README.md

 This library uses SLF4J for logging, so please make sure you've got your logger configured to handle this.
 Log entries will be written if any input sources break the ordering contract resulting in out-of-sequence message flows.

 By default, only a non-decreasing business timestamp sequence is enforced.
-If you'd want the framework to also check that the input data is compliant with the configured _Comparator_ (if any) set the system property `ziploq.log.comparator_compliant=true`.
+If you'd want the framework to also check that the _input data sequence_ is compliant with the configured _Comparator_ (if any) set the system property `ziploq.log.comparator_compliant=true`.

 The framework also warns when the blocking action to wait for output has not returned within a certain time-frame.
 If this happens, information about the sources that are silent--causing the block--will be provided.
 The default timeout is 120000 milliseconds (2 minutes) and can be adjusted with the system property `ziploq.log.wait_timeout`.